 Ironically, when we give priority to our short-term mood, avoiding the tasks at hand, it most often results in our feeling worse than we did about the job in the first place.
 This self-sabotage undermines our goals and successes.
 Such behavior generally comes from fear, lack of planning, low self-efficacy, or a lack of clarity around goals or values, and often generates anxiety paralysis.

-How do we stop self-sabotaging ourselves
+How do we stop self-sabotaging ourselves with a procrastination habit?

-First, understand the pattern and notice when you are avoiding something.
 Next, consider the cost of avoidance; get your brain to think about your future self who will be dealing with not only the task that needs completion but the anxiety of incompletion.
-Next, clarify your goals.
-Don’t strive for perfectionism; be realistic about how much effort the goal will require to achieve.
-And finally, try doing the opposite of what you normally do; mix up your routine, or approach the activity differently than you would have previously.

-How Do We Stop Procrastinating?
+How Do You Stop Procrastinating?

 Our brains are always looking for rewards.
 Dr. Judson Brewer from Brown University Mindfulness Center says we have to give our brains a “Bigger Better Offer” to rewire them.
 In other words, we need to find a different reward for the brain.

-One way of creating a bigger, better offer for your brain is to develop positive micro-habits, rewarding yourself for progressing on the intended action.
-For example, when we repeat an action, even a tiny one, and reward ourselves for it, it trains the brain to use synapses for that same action in the future.
 In turn, capitalizing on the reward system builds new brain habits and diverts attention from unnecessary ones.
 Thus, when we implement small measures that turn into mini-habits, we build momentum, and we can make lasting changes when we build momentum.

-Big goals also help to motivate us and provide intrinsic motivation.
-People need to care about the incentives for completing a project to change how much time we invest.
 In a study titled the “mega-trial,” researchers found that goal setting, interest enhancement (caring about what you are doing), and energy all played a significant role in overcoming stagnant behavior and helping realize our dreams.
 Rachel Hollis, author and host of the Rise Podcast says:

 “Motivation isn’t about wanting to do something, it’s about having a ‘why’ strong enough that you’ll do things you don’t feel like doing.
 Your goal is a fire in your belly; your WHY is the gasoline.”

 Once you identify your big goals, it’s essential to make them achievable by breaking them down into small, actionable steps.
 Then, reward yourself for accomplishing them along the way.
 (For example, when it came to this article, I allowed myself to take a walk with my dogs once I had completed my research.)
-Emotional intelligence plays a big part in success; if you are aware and fully invested in your actions, you will feel that much more connected to the outcomes and inspired to achieve what you set out to do.

 And finally, keeping your energy levels up makes a big difference.
 It’s easier to take on big tasks when you have energy, so eating right and getting plenty of rest and exercising help.